mwildehahn/pydantic-ai-gepa/NOTES.md

 - Sampled validation artifacts from `optimization_results/math_tools_20251114_144658.json` → best candidate idx=1 still records 3 reflection minibatch failures due to `tool_calls_limit` exhaustion on `digit-sum-2-200`, `primorial-product`, and `mixed-boundaries`.
 - Aggregated 18 evaluation errors overall, all with `error_message` = "The next tool call(s) would exceed the tool_calls_limit of 5", indicating our prompt mutations still fail to enforce the "one run_python call, then final_result" discipline on a significant fraction of the data.
 - Observation: metadata for the winning component fixates on the same playbook (single run + interval guardrails).
 We need instructions that deliberately explore *new* levers (scratchpad planning, comparative reasoning, adaptive retries) rather than restating the same pattern each iteration.

+## 2025-11-14T16:40-08:00 instruction meta-prompt update
+- Rewrote `DEFAULT_AGENT_INSTRUCTIONS` with an explicit **Evolution Mandate** (requires each reflection to declare two "Evolution Moves" and tie them to scratchpad fields) plus a Scratchpad Relay protocol so ideas get recorded as Keep/Change/Experiment bullets.
+- Highlighted concrete move menu (planning scaffolds, self-check loops, tool handshake rewrites, persona shifts, etc.) and emphasized generalization beyond the math dataset.
+- Added guidance to mark where the new moves show up in the emitted instructions so future iterations can trace experiments.
+- Tests: `uv run pytest tests/gepa_graph/proposal/test_instruction.py`.